jidongxiao/networksecurity/labs/tls/README.md

 Protocol: ftp<br/>
 Key File: server_key.pem (you need to either browse or manually type the full path of this key file.)<br/>
 Password: (empty)<br/>

+**Note**: if wireshark shows an error when you type ftp as the protocol, you can just leave the protocol field empty; this occurs on some VMs.

 4.4. close wireshark and open wireshark again, and then also open the capture file in wireshark.